PKuzi01/PKuzi01/README.md

 * Email: ilaphi@outlook.com

 #### Well, that's all from me...
-I hope we can work together, and I can learn from you and your experiences.
+I hope we can work together, so that I may learn from you and your experiences.
 Until then, I wish you well on all your endevours.